microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDeviceRegisteredOwner.md

 ### -RefObjectId

-Specifies the ID of the Active Directory object to add.
+Specifies the ID of the Microsoft Entra ID object to add.

 ```yaml
 Type: System.String